aedart/laravel-helpers/README.md

 }
 ```

-As an alternative, you can also bind your dependencies.
+As an alternative, you can also bind your dependencies and still use the facades.
 Read more about Laravel's [IoC Service Container](http://laravel.com/docs/5.1/container), in order to learn more about this.

 ## Contribution ##